Centenary professors organize public forum, Q & A on gender and sexuality

-SHREVEPORT, LA — Two Centenary College faculty members have organized an open forum to allow students and community members to discuss issues of gender and sexuality.
-The free public event will be held Monday, February 11, from 6:30 to 8:00 p.m. in the Whited Room in Bynum Commons.
+SHREVEPORT, LA — Centenary College will hold an open forum on Wednesday, February 12, to allow students and community members to discuss issues of gender and sexuality.
+The free public event begins at 6:00 p.m. in the Whited Room in Bynum Commons.

-Participants will be able to use a digital portal to submit questions anonymously to be addressed by a panel that includes Centenary professors Dr. Amy Hammond and Dr. Michelle Wolkomir and Centenary alumnus Dr. Antonio Pizarro, a Shreveport OB-GYN.
-Hammond is associate professor of psychology at Centenary and Wolkomir is professor of sociology.
+Participants will be able to use a digital portal to submit questions anonymously to be addressed by a panel that includes Centenary professors Dr. Amy Hammond, Dr. Michelle Wolkomir, and Dr. Amanda Donahoe.
 Following brief introductions from the panelists, the forum will follow a question and answer format, allowing the members of the audience to direct the discussion topics.

 For more information about the forum, please contact Dr. Amy Hammond at firstname.lastname@example.org.